EnterpriseDB/repmgr/README.md

 The most recent `repmgr` version (5.2.0) supports all PostgreSQL versions from 9.5 to 13.
 PostgreSQL 9.4 is also supported, with some restrictions.

-`repmgr` is distributed under the GNU GPL 3 and maintained by 2ndQuadrant.
+`repmgr` is distributed under the GNU GPL 3 and maintained by EnterpriseDB.

 Documentation
 -------------